Insights Dashboard

 Navigate visual analytics including interview counts, completion rates, quality distributions, and participant statistics.

-Interview Count & Progress
+Interview Count and Progress

 This gives you an immediate sense of how far along your study is and whether you need to recruit more participants.